sharlingw/PATFS/README.md

 ## Test
-> **Note** : Requirements
+The environment we used was python 3.8, a 3090 GPU, and Windows OS.

->
+**Note** : Requirements

-> Before you start using our model, you need to install the requirements.
+Before you start using our model, you need to install the requirements.
 To do so, we advise you to create a virtual environment.
 Then run `pip install -r requirements.txt`.
+It is worth noting that you will need to install [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) manually.

 Next, you will need to download some pre-trained models and pre-processing files at [here]().
 The file directories in the web drive and the local file directories are corresponding.
 Please download the files in **checkpoints**, **ds_graph** and **template** folders from the web drive and put them into the corresponding local folders respectively.